Country Information Lookup

 - ISO 4217 Currency Codes, International Organization for Standardization.

-- Standard Country or Area Codes for Statistical Use (M49), United Nations Statistics Division.
+- Standard country or area codes for statistical use (M49), United Nations Statistics Division.

-- ITU-T Recommendation E.164, International Telecommunication Union, May 1997.
+- ITU-T Recommendation E.164, International Telecommunication Union, updated August 22, 2024.

-- REST Countries API data fields, REST Countries GitLab, updated April 21, 2025.
+- REST Countries API documentation, REST Countries.